trans-travel/trans-travel/us/mt.md

 title](https://dailymontanan.com/2024/06/25/montana-law-defining-sex-as-male-or-female-unconstitutional-judge-says/)
 by a state court and [district court decision](https://www.documentcloud.org/documents/25539329-2025-02-18-order-granting-summary-judgement/).
 Thus it is not in effect.

+If HB121 is signed by the governor, this law would only recognize male and female, according to assignment at birth and chromosomes.
+It defines, in a literal reading, some intersex people as neither male or female, while simultaniously refusing to recognize them as neither male or female. (updated Mar.
+17, 2025)

 Non-binary people are not recognized.